 Just below the castle, the market at Karlsplatz is the largest and features a huge skating rink and some great views of the majestic castle above.
 This was our favorite!

 Once we had some food in our bellies and warm glühwein to sip on, we wandered across the river to take in the views from the other side.

-The city is so beautiful at night, with the glowing castle above and twinkling lights from the markets.
+The city is so beautiful at night, with the glowing Heidelberg Castle above the city on the hill and twinkling lights from the markets.
 We really loved having time to just sit and admire it.

 After our wanderings, we stopped in for some of the best beers we’ve had on our trip.
 Buddy opted for their lighter wheat option, but I went for the festive blend which rivaled my beloved glühwein in deliciousness.
-And the gorgeous atmosphere of their brewery really added to the magic.
+And the gorgeous atmosphere of Heidelberger Kulturbrauerei Brewery really added to the magic.
 It was the perfect way to end the night!